 This will avoid the creation of a thick film over the cream.
 Pastry Cream or Custard can be kept in the fridge for up to 3 days.

 How long does a fruit tart last in the fridge once put together: I recommend to eat them within 2 days so that the curst stays flakey and crunchy.

-Can you make these French Strawberry Custard Tarts ahead?
+Can you make these Strawberry Tarts ahead?